 SB Dance’s mission is to engage the community with original work that combines movement, drama, and object.
 We aim to encourage people to think for themselves and to provoke curiosity about art and the artistic process.
 A 501(c)(3) nonprofit incorporated in 1998, the company is in residence at Salt Lake County’s Rose Wagner Center for the Performing Arts.
 It is overseen and guided by an energetic Board of Directors.
-The SB Dance umbrella includes original creations by Sweet Beast Dance Circus, gastro-centric events with theatrical flair, and the Stage Ratz arts learning program for kids.
+The SB Dance umbrella shelters original creations, events with theatrical flair, and the Stage Ratz arts learning program for kids.

-20 years later, the thing has festered into a nonprofit organization called SB Dance.
-He and his collaborators create work known for an off-beat and earthy sense of humor, athletic physicality, and an affection for taboo.
+20 years later, the thing has festered into creative lab known for off-beat and earthy humor, athletic physicality, tickling taboos, and playing with form.
 Stephen serves on several Boards, including the Performing Arts Coalition, where he has been President since 2007.
 As a producer and organizer, he created Festival Lounge at the Rose during Sundance Film Festival, co-created Eat Drink Salt Lake, and contributed to the development of Park City’s Thin Air Festival.
 He is married to a beautiful and hugely tolerant wife and has two young daughters nicknamed Evil and Beast.

 Nathan Shaw: dancer, singer; baring it for SBD since 2006; RDT vet; teacher o’ year at Judge High; leather-luvin’ weight-pumpin’ bear boy.

 Christine Hasegawa: dancer, powder princess; sorceress with SBD since 2000; RWDC soldier before that; goal is to retire or be Norwegian citizen.